evenwebb/epic-free-games-scraper/README.md

 # Epic Games Free Game Scraper With Notifications

-A Python-based web scraper that fetches the weekly free games from the Epic Games Store.
+A Python-based scraper that fetches the weekly free games from the Epic Games Store.
 The scraper supports Docker for easy deployment and maintains a full history of past free games.
 Additionally, it provides information about upcoming games.

-It uses Selenium in a Docker container to load the page as the Free Game section is loaded using JavaScript, so basic scraping doesn't work.
-User-agent spoofing is used otherwise the page won't load correctly.
+It uses the official Epic Games API to fetch free game promotions, making it lightweight and reliable without requiring browser automation or bot avoidance measures.

 ---